codynichoson/TurtleBotPackage/turtlelib/README.md

 3. Why is Vector2D a struct and Transform2DClass (refer to at least 2 specific C++ core guidelines in your answer)?

+Transform2D contains a lot of member functions that use private variables, so it makes sense to use a class.

 4. Why are some of the constructors in Transform2D explicit (refer to a specific C++ core guideline in your answer)?